 This bramble is mainly recorded in the southern half of England but is commonest in Hampshire and parts of neighbouring counties.
-It is very easy to recognise by its narrow white petals which are often contorted, combined with a typical Hystrican stem which has numerous prickles of varying sizes and stalked glands.
+It is relatively straightforward to identify by its narrow white petals which are often contorted, combined with a typical Hystrican stem which has numerous prickles of varying sizes and stalked glands.

 This is a tall-growing species which can develop robust stems.
 When well developed the panicle is quite open, with numerous flowers.
 It usually has several 1 or 3-foliate leaves with narrow leaflets along the upper part, including one or two in the terminal cluster of flowers (though not evident in the first photo below).
 The rachis of the panicle is flexuose (zigzag), densely pubescent and strongly glandular, including short-stalked glands and longer gland-tipped acicles and pricklets, which are densest near the apex.
 The main prickles are more numerous lower down the rachis.

 Leaflets are somewhat yellowish-green, glabrous above (except when young), pale green and softly pubescent below.
-The terminal leaflet averages 8 x 5.5 cm (rarely a centimeter longer or shorter, but not 12 x 7cm as stated by Edees & Newton).
+The terminal leaflet averages 8 x 5.5 cm (rarely a little longer).
 It is elliptical to slightly obovate, or sometimes slightly ovate, with a long acuminate apex.
-The margin is coarsely serrate (almost incised).
+The margin is coarsely serrate, almost incised.
 Leaflets can be flat to slightly convex and smooth to moderately textured (becoming pleated or somewhat rugose with an undulate margin in more exposed situations).

-Stems are flat-sided, become deep reddish-purple in the sun and have a whitish waxy (pruinose) coating.
-They are moderately hairy and have abundant yellow-ended prickles, pricklets and acicles of varying sizes, many of which are gland-tipped.
+Stems are flat-sided, become reddish brown or eventually deep reddish-purple in the sun and often have a whitish waxy (pruinose) coating.
+They are thinly hairy and have abundant yellow-ended prickles, pricklets and acicles of varying sizes, many of which are gland-tipped.
 The largest prickles on the angles are about equal to the stem diameter.